GenesysCloudBlueprints/angular-app-with-genesys-cloud-sdk/README.md

-# Develop an Angular App which uses the Genesys Cloud Platform SDK
+# Develop an Angular App that uses the Genesys Cloud Platform SDK

 ## Description

-This Genesys Cloud Developer Blueprint demonstrates how to setup your Angular project to include the Genesys Cloud Javascript Platform SDK.
-The sample app is a basic Angular project that uses the Genesys Cloud API for supervisor functionalities like searching and setting the status of users.
-The blueprint will also show the steps needed for configuring the SDK on a new or existing Angular project.
+This Genesys Cloud Developer Blueprint demonstrates how to to include the Genesys Cloud Javascript Platform SDK in an Angular project.
+The blueprint includes a sample Angular project that uses the Genesys Cloud API for supervisor functionalities like searching and setting the status of users.
+The blueprint also shows how to configure the SDK for a new or existing Angular project.

 ## Github Page Demo